 Although my recipe is not quite Maison Souquet perfection, after some trial and error, it’s pretty darn close.
 I hope you enjoy it as much as I do.

 YIELDS 1 SERVING

-• In a shaker, mix ice, vodka, Lillet and the passion fruit puree.
+• In a shaker, mix passion fruit puree, Lillet Blanc, and vanilla vodka over ice.

 • Shake for 15-20 seconds or so to get it good and cold.

-• Fill glass with a bit of crushed ice and strain shaker contents into glass.
+• Fill glass with a bit of crushed ice and strain shaker contents into a glass.

 • Garnish with mint or passion fruit.

 • Tchin!
 Tchin!

 Shake Up More Delicious Cocktail Recipes

 Lime In The Coconut Drink Recipe – Perfect For Summer